 Scores feared dead as passenger jet crashes in Pakistan

 A passenger jet carrying 98 people crashed Friday into a residential neighborhood of the Pakistani city of Karachi.
-Pakistan International Airlines said flight PK 8303 went down carrying 91 passengers and 7 crew.
+Pakistan International Airlines said flight PK 8303 went down with 91 passengers and 7 crew on board.

 There was no official word on the number of casualties, but Pakistan's leader tweeted condolences "to the families of the deceased."